rapidjs-org/testing/README.md

 ```

 Value-based assertion represents the primary test case type.
 It compares the evaluated values of the actual and the expected expressions.
 How the evaluation works is context-dependent: The procedure is abstracted through the applied test suite, i.e. underlying test class.
 Test suites can come either with a symmetrical, or an asymmetrical expression interface.
 For instance, the fundamental unit test suite (`unit`) compares symmetrically on the very given expressions evaluated by JavaScript alone.
 On the other hand, the more elaborate HTTP test suite (`http`) asymmetrically accepts request information as an actual expression to perform an HTTP request, but expects the respective response information for comparison.

+> The common methods `actual()` and `expected()` are named in relation with atomic value assertions.
+Abstract expession evaluation, such as comparing a URL with an expected response, might not fit that terminology.
+For this, the methods have aliases `eval()` and `expect()` that serve a more generic assertion scenario.

 #### Example with `unit`